Intro to Competition: Part 2

 - Sun Tzu

 Amateur Muay Thai competitions are divided into 4 categories: gender, age, weight and competition experience (MTO rules: C class 0-5 fights, B class 6-14 fights, A class 15-24 fights, Open class 25+ fights).
-Out of the four factors, you have the responsibility to be healthy at your chosen weight class.
+Out of the four factors, you can control your weight and have the responsibility to be healthy at your chosen weight class.

 Muay Thai Ontario Amateur Weight Divisions